 How do I explain this to my boss?

-Walk them through the Playcaller app with paid Playcaller Pro™.
+Walk them through the free iOS Playcaller app.
 Have in mind a play that they’ve run recently — or that’s been run on them — and show them that in three taps they can know the name of the play and, in one more, what to do about it.
 They’ll be hooked.
 Leave them a copy of The Standard Table of Influence and start using the lexicon, if even casually.
 If they’re a reader, give them a copy of The Elements of Influence.